Sudhir0302/Spring/README.md

 9.@RestController -> To send data as json or data not as pages

 10.@CrossOrigin -> To enable cors for a specific port

+21.Jackson - It is the library responsible for transforming java objects into json format